rlr/dotjs-addon/README.md

 - bpierre: <https://github.com/bpierre>

 # Changelog
+v1.11 This version now looks up the files recursively for the domains.
+So for example, for "www.example.com" it will attempt to load:
+    www.example.com.js
+    example.com.js
+    com.js

 v1.10 Fixed bug with default.js (Issue #28)

 v1.9 Performance optimization.
 Load content scripts on DOM ready.